 Gilbert Munroe.
 Pianist, teacher, administrator, was born in Winnipeg and studied piano with his mother, Zoë, and later with John Melnyk, as well as theory with Frans Niermeier.
 He won the Aikins Memorial Trophy at the 1949 Manitoba (Winnipeg) Music Competition Festival, and continued piano study 1954-6 in London with Harold Craxton and John Simons.
 He returned to Canada and, after teaching music in Winnipeg schools for several years and performing occasionally, became music director at Medicine Hat College and founding director of the Medicine Hat Conservatory of Fine Arts in 1971.
 He also served 1974-5 as vice-president of the (…)

 Emily Nagelbach, Faculty Department Head, Winds and Brass, Conservatory School of Classical Music.
-Emily plays second flute/piccolo with the Vancouver Island Symphony, is a member of Pedagogy Committee of the National Flute Association.
-As a freelance musician, she frequently performs with many orchestras, including the Vancouver Symphony Orchestra and Victoria Symphony Orchestra.
-She served as the Artistic Director of the Summer Music Discovery Camp at the VCM for many years.
-Emily holds an AVCM from the Royal Conservatory of Music (Toronto), a B.Mus. in Performance and Theory from Wilfrid Laurier University and a M.Mus. in Performance from the University of (…)
+Emily is second flute/piccolo with the Vancouver Island Symphony and principal flute of the Palm Court Orchestra.
+As a freelance musician, she has performed with many orchestras, including the Vancouver Symphony Orchestra, Victoria Symphony Orchestra and Pacific Opera Victoria.
+Emily holds an AVCM from the Royal Conservatory of Music (Toronto), a B.Mus. in Performance and Theory from Wilfrid Laurier University and a M.Mus. in Performance from the University of British Columbia, studying with Amy Hamilton, Lorna McGhee and Camille Churchfield.
+As a teacher, Emily thoroughly enjoys teaching flute and piccolo to students of all ages and abilities.
+Her students are part of a vibrant and active studio, performing regularly in recital, masterclass, festivals, and exams. […]

 Judith Pazder graduated from Dalhousie University with a Bachelor of Music in Flute Performance.
 She has taught in Windsor, Halifax and Vancouver, where she founded the Millennium Flute Ensemble.
 Judith is on faculty at the Victoria Conservatory of Music and has been the director of the Academy Flute Choir for the past 10 years.
-In 2014 she started organizing Flute Boot camps and the program has now been expanded to include trumpet and saxophone.
 Judith is also involved in recorder teaching, study and performance.

 Frances studied with Charles Marshall and Robin Wood in Victoria, Lyell Gustin in Saskatoon, and Rucky van Mill at Trinity College of Music in London.
 Ms. Perriam has been pianist and harpsichordist with the Victoria Symphony for over 20 years, during which time she has performed as soloist and in the orchestra.
 She is also the pianist for the Palm Court Orchestra.
 As an ensemble player, she has given many performances and has recorded for the CBC.